pygame/pygame/docs/reST/ref/event.rst

    Reserves a ``pygame.USEREVENT`` for a custom use.

-   If the event queue is full a :exc:`pygame.error` is raised.
+   If too many events are made a :exc:`pygame.error` is raised.

    .. versionadded:: 2.0.0.dev3

    .. ## pygame.event.custom_type ##

-DOC_PYGAMEEVENTCUSTOMTYPE

 .. function:: Event